 And you’ll get much bigger harvests - of more nutritious food - saving you money at the grocery store.

->

-> If you’re just growing a few containers, for example, this membership may be overkill for you.
-You could probably get by okay just going through my free lessons on this website.
+If you’re just growing a few containers, for example, this course may be too much.

->

-> This is more for folks who are ready for a more thorough process for growing organic food and who would benefit from having direct access to me and other like-minded people.
+This is more for folks who are ready for a more thorough process for growing organic food and who would benefit from having direct access to me and other like-minded people.

 If you don't get what you were looking for, I'll give you a full refund.